 - Over sixty of the most marginalised primary school children received sponsorships to attend secondary school.

 - We have created well resourced, stimulating environments in ten libraries, twenty nursery classes and twelve outdoor play areas.

 - We have provided training for teachers and strengthened relationships between schools, their communities and local education officials.

-- We have improved leadership skills for head teachers and facilitated exchange visits for UK and Tanzanian teachers.
+- We have improved leadership skills for head teachers and facilitated exchange visits for over one hundred UK and Tanzanian teachers.

 - We have run interactive training sessions for parents in early child development and anger management.